jboursiquot/learn-to-code-with-go-workshop/lesson-1.md

 # Lesson 1: Hello World

-## Step 1

-Head over to [https://gobyexample.com](https://gobyexample.com) and click on the first link, _"_Hello World_"_.
+Head over to [https://gobyexample.com](https://gobyexample.com) and click on the first link, _"\_Hello World_"\_.
 On each example page, you will see a description on the left and code examples on the right.

 ![](/assets/gbe-hello-world.png)